An Axiomatic Assessment of Entropy- and Variance-based Uncertainty Quantification in Regression: Related work

-While all of the aforementioned approaches provide novel and well-founded ways to measure epistemic and aleatoric uncertainty, the focus is usually set on uncertainty representation with a developed model.
-To the best of our knowledge, there exist no work that formalizes the notions around \emph{uncertainty quantification} for regression and compares the properties of different measures in a theoretical manner.
+While all of the aforementioned approaches provide novel and well-founded ways to measure epistemic and aleatoric uncertainty, the focus is usually set on a specific predictive model and corresponding uncertainty representation.
+To the best of our knowledge, there exists no work that considers a general uncertainty representation framework, formalizes the corresponding evaluation procedure in a theoretical and axiomatic manner in general regression tasks, and compares the properties of different measures in a theoretical and axiomatic manner.